Scottish Libertarian Party: History

 In the 2021 Scottish Parliament election for the first time the party fielded candidates in all eight regions and nine constituencies, getting 4,987 votes in the regions (0.2% of the total votes) and 1,913 votes in the constituencies (0.1% of the total votes).

-In 2022 Stef Johnstone resigned as deputy leader of the party citing the removal of a member from the party as one of the contributing factors.
-The new deputy leader is Calum “Caz” Paul.
+In 2022 Stef Johnstone resigned as deputy leader of the party, citing the removal of a member from the party as one of the contributing factors.
+The new deputy leader is Calum "Caz" Paul.

+The party was statutorily deregistered by the Electoral Commission in November 2022, but re-registered in January 2023.

 Policies

 Economic policy

-The Scottish Libertarian Party advocates for a free market, opposing the idea of the welfare state and would like to see all sectors of the economy run privately, including education and healthcare.
+The Scottish Libertarian Party advocates for a free market, opposing the welfare state and would see all sectors of the economy run privately, including education and healthcare.
 They are against the idea of state ownership, saying, "Every person has a right to their justly earned or created property to use, sell, rent, lend, or dispose of as they choose...
 What is commonly seen as property ownership in the United Kingdom is in fact property use.
 The actual owner remains the government."
 They also advocate for the abolition of all taxes with the exception of income tax.
 They say that they recognise that income tax is the primary means of funding the government, and that until a better alternative is found, it would be reduced to a smaller, flat tax.
 They also want to abolish corporate welfare, including subsidies and special privileges for big businesses.

-The party is against all tariffs and supports the idea of unilateral free trade with all other countries.
+The party is against all tariffs and supports unilateral free trade with all other countries.

 On inflation, the party says, "...the Scottish Libertarians advocate a monetary system based on gold, silver, or both and denounce the fiat money system and the central banking system that creates inflation."